truera/trulens/DEVELOPMENT.md

 ## Install the TruLens project

-Install `trulens` into your environment, including optional dependencies, by running the following command:
+Install `trulens` into your environment by running the following command:

 ```bash
 poetry install
 ```

+This will install dependencies specified in `poetry.lock`, which is built from `pyproject.toml`.

-To install the exact environment specified by `poetry.lock` without user-specified dependencies , use the `--sync` flag.
-This also installs optional dependencies.
+To synchronize the exact environment specified by `poetry.lock` use the `--sync` flag.
+In addition to installing relevant dependencies, `--sync` will remove any packages not specified in `poetry.lock`.

 ```bash
 poetry install --sync